-Would you like a career with a stable and steady income, guaranteed days off and a five-day workweek?
+Would you like a real estate career with a stable and steady income, guaranteed days off and a five-day workweek?
 Then being a real estate agent is NOT the job for you.
 Real estate is an unpredictable industry where the stakes are high.
 You’re responsible for the biggest transaction of someone’s life, so there is a lot of pressure not to screw up.
 On the flip side, there’s nothing more rewarding than helping someone find their dream home, especially in a competitive housing market.
 If you’re thinking about becoming a real estate agent, consider the following:

 You’re your own boss